 Authorities such as Dr. Steven Whiting, Director, Institute of Nutritional Science, noted the strong correlation between the Complex Vitamin B choline and strong short-term memory ability.
 And other studies exist so there's no doubt that the right information is more available then it's ever been, but you still must actively seek it out through intention.
 We all know people are likely to not put in the time to attain the best health benefits that are currently available.
 The result is that social customs or "generally accepted" customs will dictate these choices for you.
 What then happens our preventable problems become chronic because they have been left untreated.
 Such is often the case with memory losses.

-Get ahead of memory loss by supplementing properly.
+How do you help memory loss?
+Get ahead of it by supplementing properly.